mk-fg/feedjack/README.md

 recomended to
 [configure CACHES](http://docs.djangoproject.com/en/dev/topics/cache/#setting-up-the-cache)
 in django settings (memcached, db, files, etc).
+Feedjack will try to use cache with "feedjack" alias, falling back to "default" if that one is not defined.

 Now that you have everything set up, run `./manage.py feedjack_update` (or something like `DJANGO_SETTINGS_MODULE=myproject.settings feedjack_update`)